 “Fuck Jefferson.
 Fuck that murdering bastard.
 And right now – fuck you.”
 Victoria blinked in surprise at the sudden change in Max's attitude.
 For a moment her façade dropped, and her harsh features softened.

 “What... what are you...” she stuttered.
 Max jabbed her finger into her chest, emphasising each word.

-“I said fuck him.”
-Victoria moved her hand to her chest, to ward off the jabbing finger.
+“I said: Fuck.
+Him.”
+Victoria moved her hand to her chest, to ward off the jabbing finger as Max continued.
 “He'll get what he deserves.
-As will others.
-They'll all pay.”
-They stood there staring at each other in the hallway, Victoria consciously aware of people beginning to look at them with interest.
+As will all the others.
+They'll all pay.
+Every single one of them” They stood there staring at each other in the hallway, Victoria consciously aware of people beginning to look at them with sudden interest.
 Her face began to turn a little pink as she realised the awkward situation she was in.

 “Max -” Her sentence was cut short by the sound of a single gunshot that echoed down the hall.
 She flinched and stared down towards the bathrooms from where the noise had come from; people were already starting to move in the direction to see what had occurred, a general murmur becoming panicked shouts.

 “What the fuck was that?”
 Victoria was startled, the previous conversation momentarily forgotten.

 “Nathan has shot Chloe,” Max said, not removing her eyes from Victoria's face.
 Victoria looked at her with a panicked expression before pushing her out of the way and running down the hall.

 Max watched her go, seeing David Madsen running (as always) to the bathroom door to yank it open.

 Max sank down against the lockers, idly stopping the world without any conscious effort.

 Six thousand, three hundred and fifty two times, and she could remember every last one of them.